27 FAQs about making a will.

 12. What happens if I make a will but subsequently want to change it?

-If you want to make a minor change, you can do it by adding a 'codicil' (a note attached to the original will) or by a separate document.
+If you want to make a minor change, you can do it by adding a 'codicil' (a separate document which must be signed and witnessed like a will and is kept with your original will).
 For instance, you might want to leave a fine mirror to a friend or helper: that would make a suitable subject for a codicil.
 Codicils have to be signed and witnessed like the original will (though the witnesses can be different).

 If you want to make more significant changes, however - perhaps because of the death of one of the original beneficiaries, or the birth of a new grandchild - you should draw up a new will.